Sapientia01/Intro-Section-with-dropdown-nav-/README.md

 ## The challenge

-Your challenge is to build out this intro section with dropdown navigation and get it looking as close to the design as possible.
+The challenge is to build out this intro section with dropdown navigation and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:
+Users can:

 - View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
 - View the optimal layout for the content depending on their device's screen size